jeffdoolittle/jeffdoolittle.github.com/_posts/2021-03-03-padnug-software-architecture-as-complexity-containment.md

 Simple Architectures for Complex Enterprises, by Roger Sessions (ISBN-13: 978-0735625785)

 ## Errata

+All mistakes are my own and not the responsibility of any authors or practitioners mentioned during the presentation.

-When referring to a 7 node, acyclic graph, I stated that it allows for 5,040 combinations.
+- When referring to a 7 node, acyclic graph, I stated that it allows for 5,040 combinations.
 This actually applies to the 7 node network with no constraints on connections between them.

+Please contact me if you find any other errata from the presentation.

 {% include twitter_plug.html %}